The world's most famous outlaw "Billy the Kid", aka Henry McCarty, had strong Irish roots that date back to Ireland's Famine in the 1800s.

 It is said that when Pat Garrett finally tracked down and killed the outlaw Billy the Kid, in 1881, a subtext of the killing was the Irish identity of the two famous protagonists.

-Pat Garrett was the grandson of Irish immigrants while Billy the Kid, whose name is really McCarty, both of whose parents came from Ireland.
+Pat Garrett was the grandson of Irish immigrants while Billy the Kid, whose name is really Henry McCarty, both of whose parents came from Ireland.

-Little is known about McCarty's origins, but many reputable scholars of western history "contend that he was born on the eve of the Civil War in the bowels of an Irish neighborhood in New York City at 70 Allen Street."
+Little is known about McCarty's origins, but many reputable scholars of Western history "contend that he was born on the eve of the Civil War in the bowels of an Irish neighborhood in New York City at 70 Allen Street."

 While his biological father remains an obscure figure, some researchers have theorized that his name was Patrick McCarty, Michael McCarty, William McCarty, or Edward McCarty.